taylor-vann/sheetcake/README.md

 ### Styles

-Create a CSS declaration and append it to the queued stylesheet with `style.
+Create a CSS declaration with `style`.
+Styles are appended to the queued stylesheet.

 ```ts
 const bluebox = style`